RAID 0 Data Recovery - How to reclaim your data?

 - Restore the data on an external volume.
 This ensures that the files are in proper condition before the data is overwritten to the currently active volume.

-- Make sure to not create any new files or run applications on the drive that requires recovery.
+- Make sure to not create any new files or run applications on the hard drive that requires recovery.
 This will only overwrite the files that need recovery.

 - Further, It is not advised to run repair tools like FSCK and CHKDSK on the affected disks unless a reliable backup is ensured in an external volume.
 By using the repair tools, there is a possibility of data being overwritten.
 The tools also come in with the read-only function to check for any corruption issues before a change is made.

 - It is also advised to not use a data recovery software if there is a possibility of data being overwritten on the disks.
-This could further compromise the data recovery process.
+This could further compromise the data process.